andrucz/ionic2-rating/README.md

 ionic2-rating
 =============

-An Angular2 component to visualize a star rating bar, built for Ionic 2+.
+An Angular 4 (formerly Angular 2) component to visualize a star rating bar, built for Ionic 2+.

 ![Preview][preview-image]